UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ## Introduction & definition of a *DataCrate*

-This document specifies a method of organizing file-based data, known as *DataCrate*,  with associated metadata, in both human and machine readable formats, based on the [schema.org] linked-data vocabulary, supplemented with terms from the [SPAR] ontologies and [PCDM] where schema.org does not have coverage.
+This document specifies a method, known as *DataCrate*, of organizing file-based data and repository data, with associated metadata, in both human and machine readable formats, based on the [schema.org] linked-data vocabulary, and [PCDM] for representing repository collections.

 The aim is to provide researchers with a way of distributing self-describing packages of research data with standards based metadata at the package and the file level.

-A *DataCrate* is a dataset: a set of files contained in a single directory.
+A *DataCrate* is a single [Dataset]: a set of files contained in a single directory.
 There are two ways of organizing a *DataCrate*:

 1. For working data or data that does not need to be distributed with checksums, a *Working DataCrate* is a plain-old directory containing payload data files,